Cardistry Base logoCardistry·Base

 24/04/2016

 Super Fan is a fan in which interlaced cards slowly expand into a circular display under tension.
 Mechanics The cards are positioned similarly to a Cascade, forming a "V" shape.
 The interlaced section is supported with the other hand, while the thumb and middle finger grip the outer ends and bring them together.
 When the hand is moved away, the stored pressure causes the cards to rotate around pivot point, creating the characteristic fan.
-Variations Popular variations include: A fully one-handed version, including the interlacing and tensioning of the cards.
-A double Super Fan, where two fans are created simultaneously, with the cards sliding on the thumb and middle finger of the opposite hand.
-References Nanh Kiem, https://www.instagram.com/p/BVXNG82gt4n/ Nikita Yatsik, https://youtube.com/shorts/u2GDo48mCks?si=5-rHCc4W2gqLiiuk
+Variations So far, only one variation is known: A fully one-handed version, including the interlacing and tensioning of the cards.
+References Nanh Kiem, https://www.instagram.com/p/BVXNG82gt4n/

 Anti-Faro